facelessuser/coloraide/docs/src/markdown/harmonies.md

 In color theory, color harmony refers to the property that certain aesthetically pleasing color combinations have.
 Modern day color theory probably starts with the first color wheel created by Isaac Newton.
-Based on his observations of light with prisms, he formed probably the first color wheel.
+Based on his observations of light with prisms, he formed one the first color wheels.
 From there, many others built upon this work, sometimes with opposing ideas.

 The original color wheel, while inspired by what was observed by light, was created based on experiments with pigments as well.
 As most know, in paint, red, yellow, and blue are considered primary colors.
 Newton thought this translated to